- ★ Writing Support

 After completing the First-Year Directed Self-Placement for Writing

-Once you have registered for your first writing course, your course instructor will read your DSP essay to familiarize him- or herself with your writing.
+Once you have registered for your first writing course, your course instructor will read your DSP response to familiarize him- or herself with your writing.